Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors

-\begin{proof} The translation defined below is well-typed, and use \LinLang structural rules only for $\Move$ (see \cref{proof:translation}), so the \OAffLang fragment is translated in \OLinLang.
-Because central types are translated to the identity, $\Down W^- = (W \oplus E) \With I$, hence $\pi_1\llbracket t \rrbracket$ is a linear expression of type $W \oplus E$. $E$ is a central type, so $W \oplus E$ as well.
-Hence, the resources safety properties of \LinLang apply to $\pi_1\llbracket t \rrbracket$, as well as those of \OLinLang if $t$ is in \OAffLang.
-Those properties are exactly the properties we needed to demonstrate. \end{proof}
+\begin{proof} Since purely-positive types without resources are translated into themselves, one has $\Down W^- = (W \oplus E) \With I$, hence $\pi_1\llbracket t \rrbracket$ is a linear expression of type $W \oplus E$.
+By hypothesis $E$ is purely-positive without resource, and so $W \oplus E$ is too.
+Hence, the resource-safety property of \LinLang applies to $\pi_1\llbracket t \rrbracket$, as well as that of \OLinLang if $t$ does not contain ``$\Move$''.
+Those are precisely the properties we needed to prove. \end{proof}